Position: Assistant Professor, Business Economics and Public Policy, Kelley School of Business, Indiana University

 Law and Economics

-Public health insurance expansions and hospital technology adoption, with Seth Freedman and Kosali Simon, Journal of Public Economics, conditionally accepted.
+Public health insurance expansions and hospital technology adoption, with Seth Freedman and Kosali Simon, Journal of Public Economics, forthcoming.

 Competition and price discrimination in the parking garage industry, with Yijia Wang, Journal of Industrial Economics, forthcoming.